mrnkr/redux-saga-toolbox/README.md

 * 1.0.9 - Updated selectors to be memoized.
 * 1.0.10 - Updated saga generator typings to support predicates as takeEvery and subscribe actions.
 If you're like me you wanted this to trigger the same saga with multiple actions.
 * 1.0.11 - Added support for initial values in the forms module.
+* 1.0.12 - Added support for not clearing forms on submit.

 ### The boy scout rule